Self confidence is an important aspect of leadership and management.

 When you have a strong network, you have resources to draw upon when you need them.
 This will build self confidence, because you will feel less like you are going it alone.

-Do you know any other good ways to build self confidence?
-Let me know in the comments below!
+How do you build self confidence?
+Tell me your stories in the comments below!